Niteeshkanungo/Final-project/README.md

 Niteesh Kanungo

 # Monte Carlo Simulation Scenario & Purpose:

+In this project we are using a Monte Carlo simulation to look at the potential evolution of crypto currency prices over time. we have simulated random walk to estimate the value of the crypto currency.

+We will be using a Monte Carlo simulation to look at the potential evolution of asset prices over time, assuming they are subject to daily returns that follow a normal distribution (n.b. as we know, asset price returns usually follow a distribution that is more leptokurtic (fat tailed) than a normal distribution, but a normal distribution is often assumed for these kind of purposes).
+This type of price evolution is also known as a “random walk”.

 We are trying to put risk in an investment in a single value (VaR) by simulating random market conditions and calculating loss for each market condition and then aggragating the results to establish a profile of the market's risk.